leopph/graphics-api-tests/README.md

 - multiple barrier usage methods
   - legacy resource barriers (ResourceBarrier API)
   - enhanced barriers (Barrier API)
+- multiple fullscreen methods
+  - using a fullscreen swap chain
+  - using a windowed swap chain and a screen sized window
 - etc.

 These can be toggled using macros.
 See *main.cpp* for more details.